Tropingenie/Caribou-Slime/README.md

 - Penny (@actuallypenny on Discord) for help with the regulator circuit
 - @gorbit99 and @nekomana_w_ for general advice
 - [Lupinixx](https://github.com/Lupinixx/SlimeVR-Hyperion-BMI160-PCB) and [Smeltie](https://github.com/Smeltie/Hyperion) for the Hyperion case and board outline
+- @hayashii._ on Discord for IP2312 recommendation and datasheet